PortMidi/portmidi/portsmf/trunk/README.txt

 Portsmf is "Port Standard MIDI File", a cross-platform, C++ library for reading and writing Standard MIDI Files.

+License information: free and open source, see license.txt for details

 Features:

 - input and output of Standard MIDI Files